 With the 2019 Gap Relay Carbon Neutral event announced last month, we thought it essential to address one crucial topic connected with running—shoes.

 There isn’t any other mainstream sport that requires as little equipment as running.
 All you need is a pair of shoes, and you are good to go.
+But if the weather is cold, great thermal socks wouldn’t go amiss.
 At the same time, this “tool” plays a vital role in how fun, effective, and most importantly, safe your runs are.

 So which brands to go for?
 One of the most popular brands in sportswear is Nike.
 It equips many athletes and the NFL, but is far from the only one to consider when purchasing a pair of running shoes.
 Speaking of the NFL, star quarterback Tom Brady, whose New England Patriots run the best odds of winning the Superbowl according to Oddschecker, is endorsed by UnderArmour which is also among the top brand producers of quality athletic apparel.
 Models by Reebok (sponsors of CrossFit, UFC, and Spartan Race), Brooks, Skechers, New Balance, and K-Swiss also regularly make it into the lists of best running shoes.